adshao/publications/yield-basis/en/yield-basis-risk-return-analysis.md

 ## Executive Summary

 Based on in-depth code analysis and Curve historical data, Yield Basis's **core innovation is completely eliminating impermanent loss through a 2x leverage mechanism**, allowing LPs to maintain BTC exposure while earning yields.
-Although base yields are negative (trading fees 1-3% - expected losses 3.9% = -2.9% to -0.9% APY), the protocol compensates risks through YB token incentives.
-YB emission's self-balancing mechanism (TVL decrease → more YB per LP unit) ensures reasonable risk-adjusted returns.
-After credit line approval, expected equilibrium yields are 8-10% APY (including YB incentives).
+The protocol offers a unique yield stacking mechanism: users can stake ybBTC to earn YB tokens, then lock YB as veYB to achieve dual yields (YB incentives + BTC admin fees), with voting rights further enhancing returns.
+Although base yields are negative (trading fees 0.5-2% - expected losses 3.9% = -3.4% to -1.9% APY), the combined strategy can achieve 2.1% to 11.1% APY after credit line approval.
+Market equilibrium is expected to stabilize at 8-12% APY through the flywheel effect of early veYB holders.

 ## I. Curve BTC Pool Historical Yield Benchmark